Afsana-Alo/Chatbot/README.md

 # Chatbot
 This chatbot has been created following seq2seq model using python & DNLP.
-Dataset used is a cornel movie dataset.
+Dataset is used from cornel movie dataset.